Chicken and Sausage Gumbo Recipe

 See, you thought that was going to be hard!
 I knew you could do it!

-Enjoy this great Mardi Gras delight and Laissez les bon temps rouler!
+Enjoy this Mardi Gras delight and Laissez les bon temps rouler!

 Happy Reading, Happy Eating, and Happy Living,